AA55hex/golang_bootcamp/README.md

 The entity package is used for database interaction.
 All CRUD requests go through this package.

-The main package is used for configure and starting server
+The main package is used for configure and starting server.

+All requirements are met.

 ## Install